Alexander Rehding: Scholarship

-History of Music Theory
+History of music theory

 Rehding has worked extensively on the influential nineteenth-century German music theorist Hugo Riemann, contributing to the historical figure as well as Neo-Riemannian theory.
-Rehding reconstructs the cultural and philosophical contexts in nineteenth-century Germany that allowed Riemann’s problematic ideas to appear compelling and cogent, and explores particularly Riemann’s encounters with non-Western music and the early period of sound reproduction.
+Rehding reconstructs the cultural and philosophical contexts in nineteenth-century Germany that allowed Riemann's problematic ideas to appear compelling and cogent, and explores particularly Riemann's encounters with non-Western music and the early period of sound reproduction.

-The question of encounters of Western music theory with other musical traditions and repertories has guided much of Rehding’s work in the history of music theory—covering a range of topics including ancient Greek music and the Enlightenment interest in Chinese music.
+The question of encounters of Western music theory with other musical traditions and repertories has guided much of Rehding's work in the history of music theory—covering a range of topics including ancient Greek music and the Enlightenment interest in Chinese music.

 His work on ancient Egyptian music takes as a starting point the paradox that no usable traces of this musical tradition survive, but it formed an essential early chapter in the general sweep of music history.
 The multiple attempts to reconstruct this repertory (without any facts) reveal much about changing historiographic assumptions.

-Rehding’s book Music from Earth (with Daniel Chua) takes this interest in the musical “other” to the largest level: in 1977 NASA sent a collection of world music into outer space, the Voyager Golden Record, in hopes that someone out there might find it some time in the distant future.
-Their project explores in an extended thought experiment NASA’s assumption that music can be used to communicate with extraterrestrials and imagines what a posthuman music theory might look like.
+Rehding's book Alien Listening: The Voyager Golden Record and Music from Earth (with Daniel Chua) takes this interest in the musical "other" to the largest level: in 1977 NASA sent a collection of world music into outer space, the Voyager Golden Record, in hopes that someone out there might find it some time in the distant future.
+Their project explores in an extended thought experiment NASA's assumption that music can be used to communicate with extraterrestrials and imagines what a posthuman music theory might look like.

-Media Aesthetics
+Media aesthetics

-A second major line of Rehding’s research, extending from Hugo Riemann’s diatribes against the modern technology of phonography in the late nineteenth century, explores the impact of technological media on musical thought.
+A second major line of Rehding's research, extending from Hugo Riemann's diatribes against the modern technology of phonography in the late nineteenth century, explores the impact of technological media on musical thought.

 The wider ramifications of questions of transmission and reconstruction led Rehding to an engagement with musical media, including notation and recording technology.
 In particular Rehding brings German media theory (Friedrich Kittler, Sybille Krämer, Wolfgang Ernst) to bear on music theory.
-The mechanical siren—an unlikely musical instrument—has played an important part in shaping Rehding’s thinking about sound media, as has the little-known music theorist Friedrich Wilhelm Opelt.
+The mechanical siren—an unlikely musical instrument—has played an important part in shaping Rehding's thinking about sound media, as has the little-known music theorist Friedrich Wilhelm Opelt.

-Much of Rehding’s work foregrounds the role of musical instruments in theorizing.
+Much of Rehding's work foregrounds the role of musical instruments in theorizing.
 He proposes that we regard them as media—promoting and inhibiting certain kinds of sounding data—that allow theorists to make certain insights.
 This intersection with Critical Organology, History of Science, and Thing theory is explored in a number of works.

-His monograph on Beethoven’s Ninth Symphony doubles as an exploration of media theory.
-It proposes an anti-chronological approach that re-hears this central work of the musical canon through its digital reimagination in Leif Inge’s 9 Beet Stretch (2002).
+His monograph on Beethoven's Ninth Symphony doubles as an exploration of media theory.
+It proposes an anti-chronological approach that re-hears this central work of the musical canon through its digital reimagination in Leif Inge's 9 Beet Stretch (2002).

 Rehding has collaborated on the topic of neuroaesthetics with his husband Bevil Conway, a neuroscientist and visual artist.